Introduction

 What is a jabiru?

-A jabiru is a large stork native to wetlands in Australia and parts of Africa.
-Known for its impressive height and striking black-and-white plumage, it’s often spotted wading through shallow waters in search of food.
+A jabiru is a large stork native to wetlands in Australia and South America, known for its height and striking black-and-white plumage.

 Learn more on Wikipedia.